 If you think that you are not being paid the National Minimum Wage you can contact the free Acas Helpline on 0300 123 1100.
 You can also seek further advice from your union if you are a member, or an advice agency.

-Since 1 October 2011, temporary agency workers who work in the same job with the same hirer for 12 weeks are entitled to the same pay, hours and holidays as a direct employee of the hirer who is doing the same job as the agency worker.
+In addition, temporary agency workers have some specific statutory rights.
+In particular, since 1 October 2011, temporary agency workers who work in the same job with the same hirer for 12 weeks are entitled to the same pay, hours and holidays as a direct employee of the hirer who is doing the same job as the agency worker.

 For these purposes, pay includes: hourly or weekly pay; salaries; piece rates; holiday pay; overtime pay; shift, unsocial hours and risk rates; bonuses; and performance-related pay connected to the individual's work.

 But it does not include: pensions; sick pay; maternity, paternity or adoption pay; bonuses linked to company performance or which reward loyalty or length of service; redundancy pay; or expenses.